Arnold Payne (athlete)

 Arnold Payne (born 17 October 1972) is a Zimbabwean athlete.
 He was in his country's team in the 4 x 400m relay in the Men's 4 x 400 metres relay in the 1995 World Championships in Athletics.

+Payne competed for the Kentucky Wildcats track and field team in the NCAA.
+In 2008, he started an African safari company.
+He later became a track coach for Valley Christian Schools in Arizona.